 Choose a Trick

-If your dog knows many basic commands, you can work on teaching it tricks such as "roll over" or "play dead."
-If your dog probably has a pretty firm grasp on walking on a loose leash by now, if you would like a little more control during walks, you can now introduce the "heel" command as well.
+If your dog knows many basic commands, you can work on teaching it tricks and more advanced commands in the week after working on walks.
+This might include fun tricks such as "roll over" or "play dead," or if your dog has a pretty firm grasp on walking on a loose leash, the "heel" command to instill a little more control on walks.
 Tricks are not essential but can be fun for your dog and allow them to receive praise for good behavior.

 Problems and Proofing Behavior